j-sayers/SensorGnomeUserGuide/appendix-connection-and-folder-path-cheatsheet.md

-# Appendix I: Connection and folder path Cheetsheat
+# Appendix I: Connection and folder path Cheatsheet

 This is a complete reference of the network addresses and folder paths, organized by receiver type \(RPi vs BB\) and method of connection.